Huzaifag/multi_user_authentication_passport_laravel/README.md

 ## **4. Register Roles during User Creation**
 When registering users, set the `role` to `admin`, `manager`, or `employee`.

-For example, update the registration controller to accept a role:
+For example, update the registration and login controller to accept a role:

 ```php
 public function register(Request $request)